 All public restrooms are handicapped accessible, as are several exhibit areas.
 There is a “View from the Top” video in the wheelchair accessible, Maritime Center, and a climb-in puppet theater for little ones.
 Check out our Visitors’ Map to see our accessible areas and review Museum accessibility policies here.

 Service animal access to climb the 219 steps in the tower is limited for the safety of all.
 Animals are welcome on the historic grounds but not in historic buildings.
 Please do not leave animals in a vehicle.

 There are so many ways to visit and explore the historic St. Augustine Lighthouse & Maritime Museum, both day and night!

 We have discounts for veterans, local first responders and students, school groups, members and others.

 Volunteer boatbuilders work in the Museum Heritage Boatworks from 9:00 AM – 12:00 PM, Tuesday through Thursday.
 See them making wooden craft following boatbuilding traditions practiced in St. Augustine for over 400 years.
 Boatbuilders work with Museum researchers to ensure authentic builds of historic, wooden, small craft.
 The Museum hosts an annual Heritage Boatworks Drawing for a chance to win one of our boats.
 Purchase drawing tickets during your visit, and help keep alive this long-standing maritime traditional skill!
-The Museum also has a sealed bid silent auction for the kayak built by Hertiage Boatworks.
-Learn more about this beautiful boat and submit your sealed bid here!
-All bids must be received by designated Museum staff on or before 3:00 PM on October 15, 2019 to be included in the auction.
+The Museum also has a sealed bid silent auction for the kayak built by Heritage Boatworks.
+See details and photos below.

 Heritage Boatworks is sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts & Culture.